nandoflorestan/keepluggable/docs/getting-started.rst

 - ``storage.file`` informs which backend class shall be used for file payload storage.
 In the example, we are using Amazon S3.
 - ``storage.metadata`` informs which backend class shall be used for metadata storage.
 In the example, we are storing metadata with SQLAlchemy.
+- ``action.files``: points to an "Action" class that contains the actual steps that will be carried out in the workflow.
+Thus, probably this will point to your own subclass instead of the value given in the example.

 Each component we just selected needs its own configuration.
 Thus, the Amazon S3 backend has settings beginning with "s3." and the SQLAlchemy metadata storage has settings beginning with "sql.".

-- ``sql.file_model_cls`` in the above example tells the SQLAlchemy backend to use a certain model class to store the file metadata.
-- ``sql.session`` lets the SQLAlchemy backend know where to find the session.
-- The settings beginning with "s3." provide information for the system to authenticate with Amazon.

-This has been an overview of configuration.
-You should look up the documentation for each component you are actually using in order to see all the possible settings.
+To configure each component you selected, please refer to that component's own docstring -- it should mention all the possible settings.
+You can see the source code by clicking on the component in the list at the top of this document.

 Integration with UI frameworks